-The West Landing Specific Plan area requires development of a tertiary treatment plant and installation of a sewer lift station to provide wastewater service to the area.
-The sewer lift station is anticipated to provide for conveyance of flows to existing gravity lines in Service Road, which will direct flows east to the City of Ceres Wastewater Treatment Plant.
+The West Landing Specific Plan (WLSP) area requires a tertiary treatment plant and a sewer lift station for wastewater service.
+The lift station will connect to existing gravity lines on Service Road, directing flows to the Ceres Wastewater Treatment Plant.

-Several factors can influence the cost of developing a sewer lift station, including the size and capacity of the station, the type of materials and equipment needed, labor costs, regulatory requirements, and any necessary site preparation work.
-Discussions with housing developers indicate their interest in understanding the financial implications of installing a sewer lift station as part of the overall project budget before moving forward with the development.
-The City's engineer conducted an analysis and estimated the cost of constructing the tertiary treatment plant and sewer lift station for the WLSP area to be \$3 million.

-Construction of both the tertiary treatment plant and sewer lift station is expected to occur concurrently.
-Design of the tertiary treatment plant is expected to begin in August 2024, with construction slated for Winter 2026.
-Design of the sewer lift station is expected to begin in July 2025, with construction slated for July 2026.
+Key factors influencing the cost of the sewer lift station include size, capacity, materials, equipment, labor, and regulatory requirements.
+Developers have expressed interest in understanding these costs as part of their project planning.
+The City's engineer estimates the total cost for the tertiary treatment plant and sewer lift station at \$3 million, with both facilities expected to be built concurrently.
+The treatment plant design will begin in August 2024, with construction slated for Winter 2026, while the lift station design will start in July 2025, with construction targeted for July 2026.

-Presently, the City is in discussions with G-3, a subsidiary of Gallo Winery, which plans to develop 2,200 single-family homes in the WLSP area, along with a commercial district.
-Due to G-3's interest in developing the WLSP area, they have committed to financing the construction of the sewer lift station.
-The City is actively pursuing this agreement.
-Upon approval of the agreement, developers will remit associated sewer impact fees to G-3 and receive a credit from the City when applying for building permits.
+Currently, the City is negotiating with G-3, a subsidiary of Gallo Winery, which plans to develop 2,200 single-family homes and a commercial district in the WLSP area.
+G-3 has committed to financing the sewer lift station, and an agreement is in progress.
+Developers will pay sewer impact fees to G-3 and receive a credit from the City during the building permit process.